cabinetoffice/ova-finder-prototype/README.md

 Fork or take a copy of this repository and create your own version of a finder

+As this is created using the Gov.uk prototype kit, it is easily hostable on Heroku as per the prototype instructions: https://prototype-kit.service.gov.uk/docs/publishing

 ## Places to edit
 `home.html` for main copy of the finder

-`filters.html` for the list of filters you want `subpage.html` to change what the subpages will look like `filters.js` to change the filtering functionality
+`filters.html` for the list of filters you want

+`subpage.html` to change what the subpages will look like

+`filters.js` to change the filtering functionality

 ## Gotchas
-make sure the "value" of your filters match exactly what is in the organisation data For example:
+Make sure the "value" of your filters match exactly what is in the organisation data For example:
 ```
 {{ govukCheckboxes({